siomarapantarotto/software-development-risk-management/README.md

     src="https://user-images.githubusercontent.com/5893219/161395166-efaa0b54-2b97-4d72-a5bb-b23c8a497b71.jpg" />
 </p>

 This repo outlines some aspects of risk management in software development projects.
-Be welcome to copy, modify, and apply them in your own work or business, as well as share them with whomever you deem necessary.
+Be welcome to copy, modify, and apply them in your own work or business, as well as share them with whomever you consider necessary.

 ## Objective